mmckechney/SqlBuildManager/Docs/commandline.md

 #### Azure Batch Execution (/Action=Batch)

-In addition to the authentication and runtime arguments above, these are arguements specifically needed for Azure Batch executions\
+In addition to the authentication and runtime arguments above, these are arguments specifically needed for Azure Batch executions\
 See detailed Batch [documentation](AzureBatch.md#azure-batch-execution-actionbatch)